Mohammedanees06/AI-Code-Review-Studio/README.md

 # SmartCode-Ai-Editor-Mern
-A MERN stack code editor powered by Google Gemini AI for real-time code generation and smart assistance.
-Secure API key management and modern full-stack architecture to boost developer productivity.
+A MERN stack code editor integrated with Google Gemini AI for real-time code generation and smart assistance.
+Features secure API key management, modern full-stack architecture, and a responsive UI to enhance developer productivity and streamline the coding experience.